top of page

 • Some, usually 3 standout micro details like small screens are painted and highlighted.
 Pupils can be painted on character’s eyes and those with more large, prominent eyes.
 Others will have an ink/Contrast wash of a relevant colour.

-Tournament Ready
+Tournament Basic Ready

 • Main colour airbrush with 1 or 2 stages of basic or zenithal (from the top!) highlights.